Training Deep Morphological Neural Networks as Universal Approximators: Deep morphological neural networks

-Theorem \ref{theorem:1} does not contradict the Representation Theorem; rather, it complements it and is motivated by its hypotheses.
-One of the byproducts of Theorem \ref{theorem:1} is that we can represent a linear shift-invariant filter as a supremum of weighted erosions exactly when the filter is increasing and translation-invariant.
-For details, refer to Appendix \ref{appendix:f}.
+If the function \(f\) is not \(1\)-Lipschitz, then the pyramids interfere with each other and the approximation breaks.
+This is covered by the more general Theorem~\ref{theorem:b5}.
+In Appendix~\ref{appendix:f}, we extend this result to the continuous case, and show that one of the byproducts of Theorem \ref{theorem:1} is that we can represent a linear shift-invariant filter as a supremum of weighted erosions exactly when the filter is increasing and translation-invariant.

+Interference of the pyramids was observed by \citet[Theorem 4.2]{luo2021min}, who added multipliers \\ \((1/L_1, \ldots, 1/L_d)\) on the inputs of the network to control the slopes of the pyramids and cover \((L_1, \ldots, L_d)\)-coordinate-wise-Lipschitz functions.
+This makes the multiplier augmented min-max-plus network a universal approximator of Lipschitz functions.
+Unfortunately, it is a very "weak" universal approximator: if a function's local Lipschitz continuity showcases a lot of variance, then the number of required pyramids explodes.
+This can already be seen from the function \(f^{(\epsilon)}(x)=\max(-|x|, -|x|/\epsilon+1)\) on \([-1,1]\) as \(\epsilon\to 0^+\): a PWL function with 4 pieces that requires an unbounded number of pyramids to cover the flat regions; we cover this later in Example~\ref{example:1}.